 I was about to perfect my Olympic duck dive attempt, but one last roar and the car miraculously pulled out from the river road.
 In an instant we had crossed the chasm, we then proceeded to drive at breakneck speed into town in complete silence.

-I later learnt that the Boulangerie closed at 1.00pm on a Sunday (it was 12.55pm) and apparently the thought of us not having ‘du pain’ on a Sunday seemed to be a powerful motivation for driving through water logged roads!
+I later learned that the Boulangerie closed at 1.00pm on a Sunday (it was 12.55pm) and apparently the thought of us not having ‘du pain’ on a Sunday seemed to be a powerful motivation for driving through waterlogged roads!

 View from our gîte south of the Luberon, Provence.

 When we came out of the Boulangerie, armed with my own bodyweight in bread and croissants, the sky had cleared and our driver was calmly smoking a cigarette resting on the bonnet of her car.
 Seemingly oblivious to how close we actually were to being washed down the road (Dominique mentioned later that there was indeed a river at the end of the road, a mere 30 metres from where the car had been)

 I was now affectionately known as “Indiana Jones’ by the neighbors.